webspacesau/PhilSite/pages/index.md

 permalink: /
 section: home
 intro_paragraph: >-
-  Phil is a digital marketer and business coach based in Brisbane, Australia.<br>
+  Phil Barclay is a digital marketer and business coach based in Brisbane, Australia.<br>

   <br>